NucleusEngineering/serverless/.journey/tutorial.neos.md

 You can
 [read more about the four golden signals](https://sre.google/sre-book/monitoring-distributed-systems/#xref_monitoring_golden-signals).

+A more precise and nuanced approach for measuring reliability however are SLIs and their SLOs.
+Let's define one!

 ## Defining SLOs and alerts

 Let's begin by defining an SLO for our service that keeps track of its availability, specifically of its error rate.
 A service that is unable to serve requests because requests are errors, are unavailable.
-We are about to define an objective that says: We aim at serving 95% of all requests without any error.
+We are about to define an objective that says: We aim at serving 99% of all requests without any error.
 Cloud Run already keeps track of application errors.
 You can see the log-based metric _Request count_ in the metrics section of your Cloud Run service.
 You can find it by clicking